 Why RaidTX Raid Busses Weren’t Selling

 The first answer is incredibly simple - they ran an ugly negative campaign.

-Mr. Lloyd says that Travis Seago doesn’t actually speak for RaidTX but early on he was the voice of RaidTX in San Antonio and the primary promoter.
+Mr. Loyd says that Travis Seago doesn’t actually speak for RaidTX but early on he was the voice of RaidTX in San Antonio and the primary promoter.
 Travis ran a misguided attack campaign against me, one post even going so far as to accuse me of fraud - they even reached out to a non-profit that we raised money for and accused us of said fraud directly - which they confirmed was not true.

 We didn’t respond, we didn’t engage.
 We worked with the local community leaders who all agreed that making personal attacks wasn’t acceptable and rather than starting a war, we focused on making our bus as much fun as we could - and when you make a fuss about someone else you have to also point your finger at them - and many people checked us out because of those negative posts and liked what they saw.